wyfo/apischema/docs/de_serialization.md

 ## FAQ

 #### Why coercion is not default behavior?
-Because ill-formed data can be symptomatic of problems, and it has been decided that highlighting them would be better than hiding them.
+Because ill-formed data can be symptomatic of deeper issues, it has been decided that highlighting them would be better than hiding them.
 By the way, this is easily globally configurable.

 #### Why `with_fields_set` feature is not enable by default?
 It's true that this feature has the little cost of adding a decorator everywhere.
 However, keeping dataclass decorator allows IDEs/linters/type checkers/etc. to handle the class as such, so there is no need to develop a plugin for them.
 Standard compliance can be worth the additional decorator.
 (And little overhead can be avoided when not useful)